Milind-Yadav07/Text-editor/README.md

    ```
    npm run dev
    ```
-3. Open your browser and go to `http://localhost:3000` (or the port Vite specifies).
+3. Open your browser and go to `http://localhost:3000`

 ## Usage